 - You have one prior felony DUI within 10 years.

 Drivers may also face felony charges if they cause an accident while driving under the influence.
 Felony charges apply if someone else is hurt or killed in a DUI accident.
 Make sure you handle any DUI charge very seriously.
-Get help from a DUI lawyer by calling (310) 929-6503.

 Penalties for Felony DUI Charges in California